secondpage/secondpage/_posts/2013-04-08-background-noise.md

 **Harris Lapiroff** is your host.

+**Liz Landsman** graduated from Oberlin College in 2009.
+She lives and creates illustrations, paintings, and comics in Seattle, Washington.

 **Seán Hanson** is an Oberlin College alum, double-degree class of 2011.
 He currently lives in Brooklyn, New York.

 **Ray Gergen**, Oberlin College class of 2010, is an aspiring storyteller and wandering lost soul.
 They currently reside in a shared room in a dorm on a Deaf university.